Artificial Intelligence

 The Genesis Mission is a defining moment in American history, marshalling the full resources of our nation to secure technological leadership in the age of artificial intelligence.
 This initiative combines DOE's and the National Labs' world-class supercomputing power, unique scientific data, and AI capabilities into a single integrated system designed to dramatically accelerate scientific discovery.
 As strategic competitors race to dominate AI, the Genesis Mission ensures the United States will not only keep pace but will lead, accelerating breakthroughs in energy independence, national security, and critical technologies that will shape the future for generations to come.
 Learn more at the Genesis Mission website.

-AI is a broad technology area that includes machine-based systems that can make predictions, recommendations, or decisions.
-These systems are trained to identify patterns in data and they can then generalize to answer new questions, generate text or other media, or make autonomous decisions.
+Artificial Intelligence (AI) is a broad technology area that includes machine-based systems that can make predictions, recommendations, or decisions.
+These systems are trained to identify patterns in data, and they can then generalize to answer new questions, generate text or other media, or make autonomous decisions.

 Laying the foundations for AI